aninjaturtle/aninjaturtle.github.com/work/_posts/2012-7-2-LPM-Digital-Logo-Case-Study.md

 {% include JB/setup %}
 ##Logo Design for LPM Digital Case Study

-This was a logo design that I produced for my own personal branding.
+Logo design that I produced for personal use.